GEM Conference 2018

 • Sandeep Mahal, director, Nottingham UNESCO City of Literature

-What have we learned from previous practices and how can we ensure a sustainable and vibrant heritage education provision both now and in the future?
-There will be a focus on current innovative practices, which challenge previously held norms and have adapted to an ever shifting financial landscape.
-We shall also consider what the future holds and look at how we take our shared learning forward.
+We looked to answer the following question … What have we learned from previous practices and how can we ensure a sustainable and vibrant heritage education provision both now and in the future?
+There was a focus on current innovative practices, which challenge previously held norms and have adapted to an ever shifting financial landscape.
+We also considered what the future holds and looked at how we take our shared learning forward.

-The conference will approach this through three major threads:
+The conference approached this through three major threads:

 - Sharing the learning from the heritage sector, with a focus on the evolution of our practices, audiences and outcomes.